albertbori/TestableCombinePublishers/README.md

 The implementation:

-- Cannot anticipate the consequences of observing a calculated property. (ie, code that changes the state of data when a property is observed).
+- Is subject to the consequences of observing a calculated property. (ie, code that changes the state of data when a property is observed).
 - Cannot respect custom `Equatable` implementations of the values being compared or any of the subsequent members.
 It will use its own comparison logic instead.
 - Skips over members that cannot be reasonably compared, such as closures.
 These are assumed to be equal.
-- Does not support recursive evaluation of reflexive types (it will crash if a property on a type references itself)

 ## Usage